Key Insight from Our Android App Testing Company

-12 testers is the minimum threshold — not the guaranteed approval threshold.
-Using 20 or 25 testers dramatically increases your first-attempt approval rate and prevents wasting 14 days on a failed attempt.
+12 google play testers is the minimum threshold — not the guaranteed approval threshold.
+Using 20 or 25 play store beta testers through a professional android app testing service dramatically increases your first-attempt approval rate and prevents wasting 14 days on a failed google play beta testing attempt.

 If Google requires 12 testers, then 12 should always be enough.